appacademy/Module-6-Resources/group_project_resources/render-deployment-debugging.md

 # Render Debugging

-You you have tried to deploy to render, and it just is not working?
+Have you tried to deploy to render, and it just is not working?
 Been there, it can be frustrating!
 Hopefully you will find some help here!

 Most of the time, the deployment issue are going to be related to your database.
 Also, about half the time it could be an issue with deploying using postgres, and not really an issue with render.
 (Postgres in production will enforce constraints that Sqlite did not in development, meaning while it worked for you in development, not so much in production)